Five-room puzzle: Solutions

 Comparison of the graphs of the Seven bridges of Konigsberg (top) and Five-room puzzles (bottom).
 The numbers denote the number of edges connected to each vertex.
 Vertices with an odd number of edges are shaded orange.

 As with the Seven Bridges of Königsberg, the puzzle may be represented in graphical form with each room corresponding to a vertex (including the outside area as a room) and two vertices joined by an edge if the rooms have a common wall.
 Because there is more than one pair of vertices with an odd number of edges, the resulting multigraph does not contain an Eulerian path nor an Eulerian circuit, which means that this puzzle cannot be solved.

 By bending the rules, a related puzzle could be solved.
-For instance, by permitting passage through more than one wall at a time (that is, through a corner of a room), or by solving the puzzle on a torus (doughnut) instead of a flat plane.
+For instance, by allowing passage through more than one wall at a time (that is, through a corner of a room), or by solving the puzzle on a torus (doughnut) instead of a flat plane.